interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 The message signing results will be in the report created for the overall run - report.json.
 Failed message signing checks will show up as `FailedChecks` within the `FinalizeMessageSigningReport` test scenario.

 ### Positive tests -
+A set of private/public keys are provided for use by mock_uss in message signing analysis under the [build/test-certs/message-signing] folder.
+This key pair, mock_faa_priv.pem/mock_faa_pub.der, is used by mock_uss (when requested from an instance with the capability enabled) to sign its responses, and by `AuthAdapter` to sign requests of outgoing messages.
-A set of private/public keys are provided for default use by mock_uss in message signing analysis under the [monitioring/mock_uss/messagesigning/keys] folder.
-This key pair, `mock_faa_priv.pem`/`mock_faa_pub.der`, is used by mock_uss by default.
-The public key is served under the mock_uss endpoint `/mock/msgsigning/.well-known/uas-traffic-management/pub.der`, and can be retrieved by the USS under test in order for it to validate the mock_uss responses.
+When the message signing mock_uss capability is enabled, the public key is served under the mock_uss endpoint /mock/msgsigning/.well-known/uas-traffic-management/pub.der, and can be retrieved by the USS under test in order for it to validate the mock_uss responses, per UFT message signing requirements.
 This public key was provided by the FAA and will pass SCVP validation for the UFT activity.

 A USS should pass all the uss_qualifier tests in this suite.
 No failed checks indicate the USS-under-test message-signed all its requests and responses.